-Figure 5-4 compares the estimates of the 2-year 120-day discharge from Equation 3 (regression estimate) with gaging station estimates given in Appendix 1.
+Figure 5-4 compares the estimates of the 2-year 120-day discharge from Equation 5.3 (regression estimate) with gaging station estimates given in Attachment 5-1 in Section 5.8.
 The comparison is made for the 2-year 120-day discharge because these discharge values are the largest and potentially most useful for designing culverts for fish passage.